DmIvanov/DmIvanov.github.io/_posts/2018-09-10-stranger-things-with-core-data-stacks-comparison.md

 ([Here is the setup I worked with](https://github.com/DmIvanov/CoreDataStacks))

 You can get some more insights into Core Data stacks, their differences and some experience migrating from one stack to another from [my presentation at CocoaHeadsNL](https://youtu.be/BF9DD8XXxaI)

+&nbsp;

+---
+I hope you liked this piece of reading.
+If you have any questions, suggestions or corrections you can reach me out [on Twitter](https://twitter.com/dmtopolog)